shababo/ether/README.md

 Ether is a user-friendly and low overhead framework for integrating and orchestrating your Python processes.
 It is specificaly designed to support research and development, where systems are small to medium scale and users are frequently changing and re-combining components, testing and debugging, and making decisions on the fly.

-The core goals of Ether are to be useful even when you don't know what exactly what you're going to do beforehand and to .

-The best way for a user to understand Ether is to look at use cases.
-Several use case demos are in the works, but for now here are examples of how you might use it.

 ### Example Use Cases
+Several demos are in the works, but for now here are some example use cases:
 - A computational biologist has code that operates lab equipment and runs analysis, and wants to integrate it into an automated data acquisition pipeline
 - An AI engineer wants to combine multiple machine learning models into a real-time processing pipeline
 - An operations engineer needs to add remote monitoring to existing industrial control systems